vdesabou/kafka-docker-playground-docs/docs/playground schema get.md

 # playground schema get

-🔰 Get all schemas versions for all subjects
+🔰 Get all schemas versions for specified subject (if --subject is not specified, all subjects will be used)

 ## Usage